 Web Theoria will provide the Client with an opportunity to review the appearance and content of the website during the design phase as well as once the overall website development is completed.
 At the completion of the project, such materials will be deemed to be accepted and approved unless the Client notifies otherwise within 2 working days of the date the materials are made available to the Client.
 Any further changes requested / made from that point on will be charged at an hourly rate of €40.
 The Client is equally responsible once their website is up and running to monitor its content, layout and functionality, including any contact forms featured, and report any issues found to Web Theoria as soon as possible.

-The Client agrees that the hosting services for their website, emails (optionally) and online content, will be that of Web Theoria where appropriately agreed.
-If for any reason, the Client wishes to terminate the hosting agreement, they must do so in writing providing at least a month’s notice.
+The Client agrees that the hosting services for their website and online content, will be that of Web Theoria where appropriately agreed.
+If for any reason, the Client wishes to terminate the hosting agreement herein, they must do so in writing providing at least a month’s notice.
 Web Theoria offers its clients with hosting services.
-If an advanced dedicated solution is required over and above what’s offered by Web Theoria, the Client must mention this prior to signing any new contract or renewing any services with Web Theoria.
+If an advanced dedicated solution is required over and above what’s offered by Web Theoria as standard, the Client must officially notify Web Theoria prior to signing any new contract or renewing any services.

 8. Domain Names